Virtual Fracture Clinic (VFC)

 Online referral to virtual fracture clinic

-Displaced or vulnerable to displacement Refer to Ortho on-call
+Displaced or vulnerable to displacement

 Patella dislocation